Four of the Best Apps to Learn Japanese Reading – 2018

 The app’s design and user interface is similar in terms of being able to click on a Japanese word and then have an external dictionary feed you the meaning of the word.
 You can also star words and add them to lists.

-One major difference between Tango Risto and Mondo is the social aspect of the “Handshake” feature which will allow you to match with language partners within their learning app network.
-The maker of this app also has an English reader app in Japan that helps Japanese people learn English.
+One major difference between Tango Risto and Mondo is the social aspect of the “Handshake” feature.
+It allows you to match with language partners within their learning app network.
+The maker of this app also has an English reading app in Japan that helps Japanese people learn English.
 They have used this unique benefit to their advantage by providing a matching feature for users of the App.

 Some of the unique features of Mondo